chvmp/champ/README.md

 ### 3.2.Base Driver:

-The base driver contains the quadruped controller and all sensor/hardware drivers for your robot:
+This will run the quadruped controller and all sensor/hardware drivers:

     roslaunch <myrobot_config> bringup.launch